docupike/docs/docs/dev/addon/cmdb-structures.md

 `CMDB Structures` is a useful feature of docupike's add-on architecture.
-It allows add-ons to require several CMDB structures to function correctly without the necessity to fire the corresponding API calls manually.
+It allows add-ons to require several CMDB structures to function correctly without the necessity to send the corresponding API calls manually.

 ## Advantages